STMicroelectronics/fp-sns-allmems1/Projects/STM32F446ME-BlueCoin/Applications/ALLMEMS1/README.md

 	 It uses BlueVoiceADPCM software for real-time half-duplex voice-over-Bluetooth low energy communication profile.
  - The second Service exposes the console services where we have stdin/stdout and stderr capabilities
  - The last Service is used for configuration purpose

-This example must be used with the related ST BLE Sensor Android (Version 4.13.0 or higher) or iOS (Version 4.11.0 or higher) application available on Play/itune store, in order to read the sent information by Bluetooth Low Energy protocol
+This example must be used with the related ST BLE Sensor Android (Version 4.20.0 or higher) or iOS (Version 4.20.0 or higher) application available on Play/itune store, in order to read the sent information by Bluetooth Low Energy protocol

-## Very Important
+### <b>Very Important</b>

-a) The implementation allow the Firmware-Over-The-Air (FOTA).
+The implementation allow the Firmware-Over-The-Air (FOTA).

- 1) The Firmware-Over-The-Air (FOTA) is done using the ST BLE Sensor Android/iOS application (Version 4.13.0 and above)
+ 1) The Firmware-Over-The-Air (FOTA) is done using the ST BLE Sensor Android/iOS application (Version 4.20.0 and above)

  2) This example must run starting at address 0x08004000 in memory and works ONLY if the BootLoader is saved at the beginning of the FLASH (address 0x08000000)

- 3) For each IDE (IAR/µVision/STM32CubeIDE) there are some scripts *.bat/*.sh that makes the following operations:
+ 3) In the folder Utilities there is a scripts *.sh that makes the following operations:
     - Full Flash Erase
     - Load the BootLoader on the rigth flash region
     - Load the Program (after the compilation) on the rigth flash region (This could be used for a FOTA)